ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-05-test_doubles.md

 > ### Mocking is not always the solution
 >
-> In the above example, it would have been tricky to test the logic of the function in full without mocks.
+> In the above examples, it would have been tricky to test the logic of the function in full without mocks.
 However, they are not always the solution.
 Mocks do not work with top level functions, only with classes.
 Depending on the complexity of the class, setting up the mock might be too complicated and not worth it for testing the function of interest.
 Very often, stubs, fakes and dummies will carry you a long way before you need to use mocks.
 {: .callout}

 ## Test doubles in action